-Boutique Intellectual Property Firm
+Boutique Intellectual Property Firm for International Business Protection

 In many industries, it is increasingly common for businesses to target a global audience.
 Protecting and monetizing intellectual property internationally requires additional safeguards, such as registering in new markets.